 Clarkson permits, but does not guarantee, the granting of credit to incoming students for completed courses administered by the Armed Forces.
 All such credit must be approved by the student's academic department or program.

-- Undergraduates may take up to 24 credit hours on a pass or no credit (P/NC) basis.
+- Undergraduate students may take up to 24 credit hours on a pass or no credit (P/NC) basis.
 Up to six hours may be taken per semester with the following provisions:

 - Any free or undesignated elective may be taken on a pass or no credit basis without further restriction.
 (Free or undesignated electives are those courses in a student's curriculum upon which there are no restrictions or limitation other than the listed prerequisites.)